 Each side has a seating area for dining.

-For breakfast, the dining service consisted of cereals, juices, tea and coffee, pastries fruit and a couple of hot entrees.
-The part I liked best was the station where a chef was making waffles on order.
+For breakfast, the food service consisted of cereals, juices, tea and coffee, pastries fruit and a couple of hot entrees.
+The part I liked best was the station where a chef made waffles on order.

 Showers and Bathroom

 This lounge gets an A+ for its showers.
-I’m unable to name any first class lounges that have showers that are any nicer.
+Other than the Cathay Pacific first-class lounges in Hong Kong, I’m unable to name any lounges that have nicer showers.
 In fact, many first class lounges that I have visited have showers that are inferior.